-From the outside looking in, a sorority big sister and little sister relationship can seem cheesy, but being a big sister taught me to be a mentor in my professional life.
+The relationship between a sorority big sister and a little sister might look cliche from an outsider’s perspective, but it taught me how to be a mentor in my professional life.

-As a student at Babson College, I was in the Women’s Leadership Program and our Director, Susan Duffy, always spoke about the idea of “near peer” advice and mentorship.
-Duffy used this term to describe the theory that you can learn just as much from someone who’s just a few years older than you as you can from someone who is 15 or 20 years older.
+As a student at Babson College, I was in the Women’s Leadership Program and our Director, Susan Duffy, always spoke about the idea of “near-peer” advice and mentorship.
+Duffy used this term to describe the theory that you can learn just as much from someone who is only a few years older than you are as opposed to somebody who is 15 or 20 years older.

-Many people overlook the advice of those who are close in age because they assume younger mentors do not have enough experience to give good advice.
-However, I learned right away that the off the record advice I was giving my little was being taken seriously and it was impacting her in a good way.
+Many people underestimate the advice of their peers, assuming that they don’t have enough experience to offer good counsel.
+However, I quickly learned that the off-the-record advice I was giving my little sister was being taken seriously and making a positive impact on her life.

-Even as a young twenty-something, I had good advice to give and had influence over others.
-You are an expert in whatever it is that you do, no matter your age.
-That’s hugely empowering as the youngest employee at my current company in major ways.
-My little still attributes the spike in her GPA to my advice on best study practices.
-Four years later it was incredible watching her graduate Magna Cum Laude.
+Being a young adult, I found that I had perspective and authority over others, despite my youth.
+No matter your age, you are an expert in something.
+This is incredibly empowering, especially for me as the youngest employee at my current company.
+My little sister attributes the significant increase in her GPA to my advice on best study practices.
+Four years later it was surreal watching her graduate Magna Cum Laude.

-Last but not least, being a mentor to my littles taught me how to be a mentee.
-Every time one of my little sisters sent me an email or a text thanking me for my help, my day was made.
-I also loved when my littles celebrated my accomplishments with me.
-Whenever something exciting was happening in my life, I felt extremely supported and loved by their handmade cards, Facebook status shout out’s and Saturday night cheers over boxed wine.
+Lastly, being a mentor to my littles taught me how to be a mentee.
+I was elated every time one of my little sisters sent me an email or text thanking me for my help.
+Moreover, I loved when they celebrated my accomplishments with handmade cards, Facebook shout-outs, and Saturday night cheers (over boxed wine, of course).

-As a mentee, I always make sure to share the big and small victories with my mentor.
-It doesn’t require much time or money to make someone feel celebrated.
-Although I may not be able to send over a bottle of Veuve Cliquot to congratulate my sophisticated and accomplished mentors, I can still let them know I’m thinking of them by sending a handwritten thank you note.
+I always make sure to share my successes, both big and small, with my mentor.
+It doesn’t take much time or money to make someone feel appreciated.
+Although I may not be able to send over a bottle of Veuve Cliquot to congratulate my mentors, I can still let them know I’m thinking of them by sending a handwritten thank you note.
 It goes a long way.

-At the end of the day, being a big sister taught me to be a mentor in more ways than one.
-I learned that my advice and insight was valuable, investing in relationships with people pays off, helping other’s genuinely feels amazing, and celebrating others accomplishments in small ways goes a long way.
-Not only am I grateful for the special relationships I made as a big sister, but also for all of the lessons I’ve learned about mentorship along the way.
+Being a big sister taught me how to be a mentor in more ways than I could have imagined.
+Through these relationships, I learned that my advice was valuable and that investing in other people genuinely pays off.
+Helping others feel amazing, and celebrating their accomplishments- no matter how small- goes a long way.
+These special relationships helped me learn some of the most important lessons about being a mentor along the way.

 What did you learn about mentorship from your sorority or student organization?